mozilla-services/screenshots/docs/deployment.md

 During the checkin before the end of the [current milestone](https://github.com/mozilla-services/pageshot/milestones), we will inform the team that we will be building a release against `master`.

-Note: we auto deploy the master branch to our *development environment*: [http://testpilot.dev.mozaws.net](https://pageshot.dev.mozaws.net)
+Note: we deploy the master branch to our *development environment*: [http://pageshot.dev.mozaws.net](https://pageshot.dev.mozaws.net)

+## Generate Release Notes ##

+Release notes are automatically extracted from git commits using `./bin/generate-commit-log --write stable..master` and then manually touched up.

 ## Tag Release ##

 This will happen on Friday after any style tweaks land.

 1. https://github.com/mozilla-services/pageshot/releases/new
-2. Tag Version: YYYY-MM-DD (append -N if more than one release is tagged on a given day: 2016-04-08-1)
+2. Tag Version: x.0.0 where x = last_version + 1, and x.y.0 point releases for any changes that happen before the final deploy.
-3. Release Title: YYYY-MM-DD
+3. Release Title: x.y.0
 4. Click `Publish`

-Release notes are automatically extracted from git commits.

 ## Push to Stage ##

-This will happen on Friday at the end of sprint.
+Once the release is tagged, it will get pushed to stage.

 1. (FIXME put instructions for checking out the tag here)
 2. `git push mozilla-services HEAD:stable`